icza/gowut/README.md

 Gowut (Go Web UI Toolkit) is a full-featured, easy to use, platform independent Web UI Toolkit written in pure Go, no platform dependent native code is linked or called.

-This project is for public releases and for issue tracking of Gowut.
-Development takes place in the [gowut.dev](https://github.com/icza/gowut.dev) project.
+Development takes place in the `dev` branch: https://github.com/icza/gowut/tree/dev

 For News, documentation and examples please visit the **Gowut Home Page** here: